AbimbolaBukola/DSA-CAPSTONE-PROJECT/README.md

 EDA involved exploring of the Data to answer some questions about the Data, such as:

-1. What is the gender distribution in the organization?
+1. What is the gender distribution in the organisation?
 Distil to regions and departments
 2. Show insights on ratings based on gender
 3. Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
 If